Quantitative evaluation of methods to analyze motion changes in single-particle experiments: Methods

 \item $\sigma_N$ (Track 2): standard deviation of the Gaussian localization noise used to corrupt trajectory coordinates. \item $t_{\rm min}$: minimum distance between changepoints, corresponding to the minimum amount of time that a particle spends in a state.
 Shorter segments are eliminated by smoothing the time trace of the state label using a majority filter with a window of 5 steps.
-For the challenge, we set $t_{\rm min} = 3$.; \end{itemize}
+For the Challenge, we set \(t_{\min}=3\) frames to test the sensitivity and robustness of the segmentation methods under minimal data conditions. \end{itemize}

-A schematic representation of each of the models presented below is shown in \cref{fig:models_scheme}(a).
+A schematic representation of each of the models presented below is shown in \cref{fig:models_scheme}a.

-\subsection{Model 1 - Single-state model (\ac{SSM})}
+\subsubsection{Model 1 - Single-state model (SSM)}

 This model simply corresponds to particles diffusing according to FBM with constant generalized diffusion coefficient $K$ and anomalous diffusion exponent $\alpha$.
 For each trajectory, a value of $K$ and a value of $\alpha$ are sampled from the corresponding distribution.
 Data corresponding to these models are necessary to establish the false positive rate of the methods toward the detection of changes of diffusion properties.